Interacting Dark Sectors in Anisotropic Universe: Observational Constraints and $H_{0}$ Tension: DATA AND METHOD

-\item {\bf Cosmic Microwave Background (CMB)}: While in must researches the CMB distance priors have been widely used to obtain cosmological constraints, it has recently been shown that for extended models these are not a good approximation for the full CMB likelihood \cite{Zhai/2019}.
-Therefor, in this paper, we consider the latest high(and low)-$l$ temperature and polarization cosmic microwave background measurements from Planck \cite{Aghanim/2018a, Aghanim/2018b, Aghanim/2018c}.
-This data are very powerful to analyze the cosmological models with spatial anisotropy.
-We refer to this data as Planck 2018.\\
+\item {\bf Cosmic Microwave Background (CMB)}: While the CMB distance priors have been widely used to obtain cosmological constraints, it has recently been shown that for extended models these do not provide a good approximation for the full CMB likelihood \cite{Zhai/2019}.
+In this paper, we consider the latest high (and low)-$l$ temperature and polarization cosmic microwave background measurements from Planck \cite{Aghanim/2018a, Aghanim/2018b, Aghanim/2018c}.
+These data are very powerful to analyze the cosmological models with spatial anisotropy. \\

-\item {\bf Hubble Space Telescope (HST)}: We also use the recent estimation of the Hubble constant, $H_{0}=74.02\pm1.42$ at $68\%$ confident level (CL) obtained from Hubble Space Telescope \cite{Riess/2019}.
+\item {\bf Hubble Space Telescope (HST)}: We also use the recent estimation of the Hubble constant, $H_{0}=74.02\pm1.42$ at $68\%$ confidence level (CL) obtained from Hubble Space Telescope \cite{Riess/2019}.
 In this paper we refer to this data as R19.
-It is worth mentioning that this new estimation of $H_{0}$ is in tension with Planck's estimation within the minimal $\Lambda$CDM model at $4.4\sigma$. \end{itemize} Concerning the statistical analyses, we use Pymc3 python package to generate MCMC chains using Metropolis-Hasting algorithm.
+It is worth mentioning that this new estimation of $H_{0}$ is in tension with Planck's estimation within the minimal $\Lambda$CDM model at $4.4\sigma$. \end{itemize} For the statistical analyses, we use Pymc3 python package to generate MCMC chains using Metropolis-Hastings algorithm.
 The parameter space for the first case (constant coupling) is

 and for the second case (variable coupling) is